ianmoran11/mmtable2/README.md

 Installation
 ------------

-This probably to buggy for installation, but feel free to clone!
+This package is probably too buggy for a smooth installation experience, but feel free to clone and tinker!

 Example
 -------